HowardPWardinkle/howardpwardinkle.github.io/books.md

 by Duncan Birmingham

 For me this is _the_ book on pop-up engineering and I can not recommend it enough.
 It covers almost every pop-up mechanism I've seen in a well-organized fashion, with clear, color photographs and plenty of examples.
 Perhaps a bit too technical for some, I enjoy his comments on the theory behind the mechanism, and how adjusting one angle affects another.
-This is his revised version of his earlier book below.
+This is his revised version of his earlier book [below](/books.html#pop-up-a-manual-of-paper-mechanisms).

-In this blog I will refer to the mechanism with the numbers in this book.
+In this blog I will refer to the mechanism with the numbers from this book.
 For example, Foundation Shape 7, would be FS7 (parallelogram).
+See the [terminology](/terminology.html) page for details.

 ### Pop Up!: A Manual of Paper Mechanisms